 Appeal To Emotion

-Sensationalism: The headline uses emotionally charged language like 'Hero bystanders' and 'targeted Jews' to frame the incident as a dramatic moral confrontation, which risks inflating the narrative beyond factual reporting.
+Sensationalism: The headline uses emotionally charged language like 'Hero bystanders' and 'targeting Jews' to frame the incident dramatically before facts are fully established.

 "Hero bystanders who stopped Golders Green knifeman: Witnesses bravely ran to aid of two victims and helped police arrest suspect as he targeted Jews in north London"